PlaceBasedCarbonCalculator/PlaceBasedCarbonCalculator.github.io/manual/index.md

 These layers show the frequency of service (trips per hour) for each type of transport stopping in or near each neighbourhood in 2023.

+### Report Card

+Clicking on any neighbourhood in the map opens the report card.

+#### Proximity & Accessibility

+#### Public Transport Frequency

+The public transport frequency analysis attempts to capture for the frequency (trips per hour) of public transport varies across the country and over time.
+Frequency is an important concept in public transport as high frequency services have several benefits:

+1. **Reduced waiting times**.
+If there is a bus every 5 minutes you don have to wait long if you miss one.
+2. **Reduced connection times**.
+If your journey involves multiple steps a frequency service means you won't be waiting long to make a connection.
+It also reduced the impact of missing a connection as the next option will be along soon.
+3. **Turn up and go service**.
+When public transport is frequent people don't need to plan their journeys or consult the timetable.
+They can arrive at a stop and be confident that the next service will be along soon.
+4. **Reduced impact of delays**.
+If the service is frequent it can mitigate the effect of disruptions.
+E.g. It is frustrating if there is one bus per hour and it is 10 minutes late.
+But if there was one bus every 10 minutes and they are all 10 minutes late would you even notice?

+Frequency often varies throughout the day.
+It is common for there to be more services during rush hour, and fewer at evening and weekends.
+While this makes sense if frequency in off-peak times drops too low the service can become inconvenient.
+In may places across the UK public transport only serves 9-5 commuters and is poor at evening and weekends.
+Which makes public transport unusable for shift workers, leisure trips, etc. This can create a vicious cycle where a low frequency service leads to low ridership and so the frequency is further reduced in an attempt to save money.

+##### Data Collection

+To analyse how public transport varies it was necessary to gather historical timetables.
+There is no single official repository of timetable data in the UK.
+So it was necessary to assemble a patchwork of different datasets.
+Three sources were identified.
+Firstly, the [National Public Transport Data Repository](https://www.data.gov.uk/dataset/d1f9e79f-d9db-44d0-b7b1-41c216fe5df6/national-public-transport-data-repository-nptdr) (NPTDR) gathered an annual snapshot of timetables in October for each year between 2004 and 2011.
+Secondly, the [Bus Archive](https://www.busarchive.org.uk/) provided October bus timetables outside London from 2014 to 2017.
+Thirdly, [Dr Malcolm Morgan](https://environment.leeds.ac.uk/transport/staff/964/dr-malcolm-morgan) maintains and archive of the [Traveline National Dataset](https://www.data.gov.uk/dataset/0447f8d9-8f1b-4a68-bbc8-246981d02256/traveline-national-dataset) (TNDS) and the [Association of Train Operating Companies](https://data.atoc.org/) (ATOC) (now called the Rail Delivery Group) national rail timetable from 2018 to the present.
+While this collection of timetables is patchy in some places and times, notably missing data for 2012/13 and missing data for many years in London.
+To our knowledge, it represents the largest collection of digital and analysable timetables in the UK, covering most of the last twenty years.

+Each of these data sources provided the timetables in differnt formats.
+So they were converted into a standardised format using the [UK2GTFS]() package.

+Due to the retrospective nature of the data collection, it is difficult to say with certainty what proportion of the timetables have been gathered in any given year or place.
+For most of these datasets contribution was voluntary, and in specific places, it is clear that data is missing.
+However, it seems unlikely that transport companies would volunteer a partial timetable, so we have proceeded on the basis that if a timetable is provided, it is complete.
+In most cases, the timetables are provided on a one-file-per-route basis.
+Thus, missing data is often detectable by rapid changes in services from year to year.
+For example, a bus service that ran every half-hour in 2006, was missing in 2007/8, and returned in 2009 is more likely to reflect missing data rather than an abrupt change in service patterns.

+##### Acknowlegement

+We are grateful to Friends of the Earth UK, who funded part of this work.
+They have their own tools and analysis [here](https://policy.friendsoftheearth.uk/insight/how-britains-bus-services-have-drastically-declined).

 <!-- /#transport-zones -->

 ## Retrofit Explorer

+Coming Soon

 ## Land Use and Planning Explorer